nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 ## Describe the Experimental Settings [10 Points]
  ### Evaluation metrics
-In order to measure accuracy in the first baseline, we used a validation technique called the k-fold sequential cross validation (k-SCV).
+In order to measure performance in the first baseline, we used a validation technique called the k-fold sequential cross validation (k-SCV).
 Since stock market data is of the form of time series, other methods such as ordinary k-fold crossvalidation are not applicable.
 In this method, we train on all days upto a specific day and test for the next days.
 For the purpose of our analysis, we use k = 5.
 More specifically, we trained our model on data from January first to October 31st of every year and tested it for the remaining of the same year.
 Technique from-> http://cs229.stanford.edu/proj2011/GoelMittal-StockMarketPredictionUsingTwitterSentimentAnalysis.pdf

 accuracy,AUC